ONLYOFFICE/onlyoffice.github.io/README.md

 ## Known issues

-* When using the plugin on a document abstract with graphic objects, those objects (images, shapes, Text Arts, tables, charts) are lost along with text they contained.
+* When using the plugin on a document abstract with graphic objects, those objects (images, shapes, Text Arts, Text Boxes, tables, charts) are lost along with text they contained.
 * If you select the text inside the graphic object, the text will be removed from the object and inserted into the document in the corrected form.
 * Graphic formulas are converted to strings.
 * Drop caps, content controls, hyperlinks, underlays, footnotes, bookmarks, caption, tables of contents are removed.